 You’re sure to be keen to experience some traditional Austrian cuisine during your visit.
 The best way to do this is to visit a typical Viennese beisl, essentially a traditional local tavern.
 At beisls you can indulge in local meals like schnitzel, sausages or roasted meat with dumplings.
 While there are many throughout the city, Reinthaler’s Beisl just off Graben is one I often recommend.

-Day 2 in Vienna
+Vienna Itinerary: Day 2

 Rather than sticking just to Vienna’s inner city, today you’ll venture out into other districts and see some of the city’s best palaces and parks.

 When it comes to the height of elegance in Vienna, it’s hard to go past the royal splendor of Schönbrunn Palace.
 Found out in the suburbs of Vienna, this colossal baroque palace was once a summer residence of the imperial family.
 These days it delights visitors with its lavish residential rooms and extensive palace gardens.